Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 - Avoid damaging sunflower roots when transplanting by using too much force.
 Be gentle and do not squeeze the root ball.
 Always hold the leaves when transplanting seedlings.
 These can be replaced but broken stems can’t.

 - Pinch out the growing tip of your sunflower if you want it to produce more flowers rather than grow taller.
-That being said, don’t do this with varieties that get one single large flower.
+That being said, don’t do this with varieties that only get one single large flower.

 Read next: Why are my sunflower leaves turning yellow